FLAMEGPU/docs/flamegpu/simulation.rst

 Introduction
 ============

-The processes of building and running a simulation is made easier described within this chapter as are a number of tools and procedures which simplify the simulation code generation and compilation of simulation executables.
+The processes for building and running a simulation are described within this chapter, as are a number of tools and procedures which simplify the simulation code generation and compilation of simulation executables.
 In order to use the FLAME GPU SDK it should be placed in a directory which does not contain any spaces (preferably directly within the C: drive or root or root operating system drive).
 The host machine must also be running windows with a copy of the .NET runtime (used within the XSLT template processor) and must contain NVIDIA GPU hardware with Compute level 1.0.

 Generating a Functions File Template
 ====================================

-Chapter :ref:`Summary of Agent Function Arguments` previously described the exact argument order for agent function declarations however in most cases it is sensible to use the provided XSLT template ``functions.xslt`` located in the ``FLAMEGPU/templates`` directory within the FLAME GPU SDK) to generate a agent function source file with empty agent function declarations automatically using your XMML model file.
+Chapter :ref:`Summary of Agent Function Arguments` previously described the exact argument order for agent function declarations however in most cases it is sensible to use the provided XSLT template ``functions.xslt`` located in the ``FLAMEGPU/templates`` directory within the FLAME GPU SDK) to generate an agent function source file with empty agent function declarations automatically using your XMML model file.
 Once this has been generated the agent function scripts can be implemented within the function declarations rather easily.
 Care must however be taken in ensuring that if the XMML model file is later modified that the agent function arguments are updated manually where necessary.
-Likewise be careful not to overwrite any existing function source file when generating a new one using the XSLT template.
+Likewise, be careful not to overwrite any existing function source file when generating a new one using the XSLT template.
 Generation of blank function source files is not incorporated into the visual studio template project and must be manually accomplished.
 A .NET based XSLT processor is provided within the FLAME GPU SDK for this purpose (``XSLTProcessor.exe`` located in the ``tools`` directory) and can be used via the command line as follows (or via the ``GenerateFunctionsFileTemplate`` batch file located in the ``tools`` directory of the FLAME GPU SDK);